Newspaper Page Text

 rives in Monrovia with better than

-%35, his savings, He is picke
+$35, his savings.
+He is picke.

-by police. fined every cent, Bit
+by police, fined every cent.
+Bit

 ter he leaves to hunt Pameta.

-Pameta has fallen a vietim to
+Taneta has fallen a victim to

-Jackson and social disease.
-Jack
+Jai k-on and social disease- Jack

-son's wife. educated in an Ameri
+son’s wife, educated in an Ameri

 can Negro college, realizes she is

-little more than head concubine,
+bttle more than head concubine.

 She takes out her spite on her ser

-vants, actually slaves.
-Pameta be
+vants, actually slaves Pameta be

-comes deathly sick.
+comes deathly sick

 Jackson has been commissioned